ibm-cloud-docs/ContinuousDelivery/toolchains_working.md

    Resource groups are available in the US South, US East, United Kingdom, Germany, and Tokyo regions.
 Cloud Foundry orgs are supported in the US South, United Kingdom, and Germany regions.
    {: important}

 1. In the Tool Integrations section, select each tool integration that you want to configure for your toolchain.
 A few of the tool integrations do not require configuration.
-For information about configuring the tool integrations, see [Configuring tool integrations](/docs/services/ContinuousDelivery?topic=ContinuousDelivery-integrations){: new_window}.
+For information about configuring the tool integrations, see [Configuring tool integrations](/docs/services/ContinuousDelivery?topic=ContinuousDelivery-integrations).
 1. Click **Create**.
 Several steps run automatically to set up your toolchain.
 The tool integrations that are set up are different depending on which toolchain template you selected and whether you are using {{site.data.keyword.Bluemix_notm}} Public or {{site.data.keyword.Bluemix_notm}} Dedicated.
 For example, when you create a Microservices toolchain on {{site.data.keyword.Bluemix_notm}} Public, these steps are run:

  * The toolchain is created.